civic-data-design-lab/react-beirut/scripts/README.md

 3. The script will create a JSON file in [`scripts/data/archive`](/scripts/data/archive), which can then be uploaded to the database using the [upload script](#uploadjs).

-TODO: Note that this does not save the image metadata.

 ## `upload.js`
 The main script is [`upload.js`](upload.js) and can be used as a command line